HebaM94/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+* The HTTP server request handling process involves several steps to ensure that incoming requests are appropriately processed and responded to.
+  Below is a detailed explanation of each stage:

+1. Parsing the Request:
+   - Upon receiving an HTTP request from a client, the server begins by parsing the request to extract essential information such as the request method (e.g., GET, POST), the requested URI, and any additional headers.

+2. Handling Virtual Hosts:
+   - If the server hosts multiple websites on the same IP address, it checks the request's hostname (provided in the Host header) to determine which virtual host configuration to use.
+This allows servers to serve different content based on the requested domain.

+3. Request Verification:
+   - Before proceeding with request processing, the server verifies various aspects of the request, including:
+     * Validity of the request method: Servers ensure that the requested method (e.g., GET, POST) is allowed based on server configuration.
+     * Access control: Servers may enforce access control policies based on client IP addresses, authentication credentials, or other factors.

+4. URL Rewriting and Routing:
+   - Many servers support URL rewriting, which allows them to map incoming request URLs to internal server paths or execute rewrite rules to modify request paths before processing.
+Additionally, servers may employ routing mechanisms to direct requests to the appropriate handlers or endpoints within the server application.

+5. Content Retrieval:
+   - After verifying the request and determining the appropriate route, the server retrieves the requested content.
+This may involve accessing files from the server's filesystem, querying databases, or generating dynamic content based on application logic.

+6. Response Generation:
+   - Once the requested content is obtained, the server constructs an HTTP response containing the content along with appropriate response headers, status codes, and any additional metadata required.

+7. Transmission to Client:
+   - Finally, the server transmits the generated HTTP response back to the client over the network connection established during the request.
+The client then processes the response and renders the content accordingly.

+By following these steps, HTTP servers efficiently handle incoming requests, delivering web content to users in a timely and reliable manner.

 Behind the scenes of the Browser
 ----------------------------------